5 Minute Read

-Think about the last time you went Christmas shopping.
-You walk into the mall.
-You’re greeted with festive red and green decorations.
-You hear classic carols.
-You smell faint scents of nutmeg and cinnamon.
+Picture your typical Christmas shopping experience.
+You walk into the store, and it pretty much looks like a winter wonderland.
+You’re greeted with festive red and green decorations on every surface.
+You hear classic yuletide carols that warm your heart.
+You smell faint scents of nutmeg and cinnamon in the air.
+It’s almost like you’ve been transported back in time to Grandma’s house.
 And suddenly you loosen your grip on your wallet—in the spirit of Christmas.

-This kind of marketing isn’t bad, but you should be aware of it.
-Here are some sensory retail techniques you might encounter while Christmas shopping this year.
+Here are some sensory retail schemes you might notice while Christmas shopping this year.

-Let’s be honest—it’s going to be a little difficult to avoid red and green during the Christmas season.
+Let’s be honest.
+It’s going to be a little difficult to avoid red and green during the Christmas season.
 But some colors have a big influence on how we view a product or shopping experience.
-Take a look at the color red: It indicates urgency, and is often targeted at impulse buyers.
+Take a look at the color red: It creates a sense of urgency and is often targeted at impulse buyers.
 Blue and green, on the other hand, are calmer colors that attract careful, cautious customers.
-Next time you’re at the mall and see a red sales tag, take a step back and decide if you really need it, or if you’re about to make an impulse buy.
+Next time you’re at the mall and see a red sales tag, take a step back and decide if you really need the item that caught your eye, or if you’re about to make an impulse buy.

 The part of our brain that recognizes smells also handles our emotions and memories.
 So, if a company can get us to associate a positive scent with their products, sales go up.
-Department stores are good at using scents to manipulate our spending behavior—see if you can smell sunscreen in the swimsuit section and baby powder in the infant department next time you’re there.
+Department stores are good at using scents to manipulate our spending behavior—especially at Christmas.
+Take a deep breath and see if you can smell peppermint and Christmas tree balsam the next time you’re in a department store.

 You can see it.
 The end is in sight.
-You’ve almost made your way to the checkout counter of the store when . . . there it is.
+You’ve almost made your way to the checkout counter when . . . there it is.
 The shelves of goodies you never knew you needed—otherwise known as the impulse buys.
-These items are usually fairly affordable and somewhat practical, and you tell yourself you might be able to use them one day.
-But beware.
-These little "can’t live without it” items lining the shelves can $1 and $5 your budget to death.
+These items are usually affordable and even somewhat practical, and you tell yourself you might be able to use them one day.
+Imagine that.
+But beware!
+These eye-catching “can’t live without it” items lining the shelves can $1 and $5 your budget to death.
 It’s the store’s last-ditch effort to get you to spend just a little more money before you walk out the door.
+Sneaky.

 There’s nothing wrong with getting caught up in the holiday cheer!
-Just remember, there’s a lot of planning that goes into a store’s Christmas shopping experience (both retail and online), so you make sure you stick to your budget.
-After all, the NRF found that the holiday season alone accounts for as much as 30% of a retailer’s annual sales.(3) But if you keep these marketing techniques in mind while Christmas shopping, you can save yourself from a season filled with buyer’s remorse.
+Just remember, there’s a lot of planning that goes into a store’s Christmas shopping experience (both retail and online).
+After all, the NRF found that the holiday season alone brings in as much as 30% of a retailer’s annual sales.(3) But if you keep these marketing tricks in mind while Christmas shopping, you can save yourself from post-season buyer’s remorse.
+So make sure you stick to your budget!